“You couldn’t help but fall in love with Rita,” Glenn Ford remembered.

-“[He] thought he could tell you how to dress, what to do, what to eat, who to be friends with,” Ford remembered.
+“He thought he could tell you how to dress, what to do, what to eat, who to be friends with,” Ford remembered.
 “When Rita was doing a picture, he’d bar the men from coming on the set.
 When I was doing a picture, he’d forbid the starlets from coming on my set.
 When Rita and I did a film together, I think he bugged our dressing rooms.”

 As a result, the two played a prank on Cohn, by faking a romantic tryst for him to eavesdrop on.
 Because of the troublemaking they sometimes got into, Ford nicknamed Hayworth, William Holden, and himself “Cohn’s three children.”

-“Even though Cohn was a hard taskmaster…. [he] is the one I have to thank for everything I have today.”
+“Even though Cohn was a hard taskmaster, he is the one I have to thank for everything I have today.”

 Hayworth wasn’t so lucky though.
 Her relationship with Cohn was unstable, and the studio head was especially controlling over his star.
 When Rita pursued Orson Welles, Harry objected and even tried to stop it.

 Recalling the studio system, Ford said, “We had to work and do everything and not complain.
 We didn’t get to choose.
-Otherwise you’d be on suspension and you couldn’t afford that on what they paid us.”
+Otherwise you’d be on suspension, and you couldn’t afford that on what they paid us.”

 Actress Shifra Haran said, “Miss Hayworth herself said she was two people.
-She was the movie star on screen, and she was the person.
+She was the movie star on screen, and she was a person.
 People expected things of her that she wasn’t as a person.”